 *Non-replacement calves include all calves born on-farm that do not go into the dairy herd as replacements (including bobby calves).

 The person carrying out the slaughter of any animal has a legal responsibility to ensure the procedure causes minimum stress to the animal.
 Are you up to speed with changes in the Code of Welfare?

 The humane slaughter guidelines will help you and your staff ensure any animals slaughtered on-farm are put down in a humane, respectful and effective manner.

 Basic requirements should be met before slaughtering any animal on-farm.
 These include:

 Each farm should have a written policy and procedures for the humane slaughter of livestock.

 Any person who undertakes this task must be trained.
-They must demonstrate knowledge and competency in the safe handling of animals and effective methods for putting livestock down, before being authorised to carry out slaughter of animals on-farm.
+They must demonstrate knowledge and competency in the safe handling of animals and effective methods for putting livestock down, before being authorised to carry out the slaughter of animals on-farm.